Blog

 Prevention Tips:

-• Diet: Consult your vet about the best diet, possibly including canned food to prevent urinary issues.
+• Diet: Discuss formulations with your vet; for some cats, including canned food will help prevent urinary issues.

 Fleas